All Episodes

 Right.

-I'm sure they they it should they detest it.
+I'm sure they detest it.

 Right.

-Okay, well, I appreciate the call.
+Well, I appreciate the call.

-Thanks for that, Russia.
+Thanks a lot, Russia.

 You bet.

-That's a great open line Friday kind of question.
+That's a great Open Line Friday kind of question.

 Way to find it out there, Snerdley.